Aanusha-G/telugu-g2p/README.md

   -h, --help            show this help message and exit -i, --interactive     read tokens from standard input (type "stop" or "ctrl+c" to stop) -f FILEPATH, --file FILEPATH
-                        path to file containing tokens in Bengali -t, --run-tests       Specify whether unit tests should be run.
+                        path to file containing tokens in Telugu -t, --run-tests       Specify whether unit tests should be run.
 This is set to true by default if input file is not specified.
   --ipa                 return IPA transcriptions